43ravens/NEMO_Nowcast/README.rst

 **********************************

 The ``NEMO_Nowcast`` package is a collection of Python modules that can be used to build a software system to run the NEMO ocean model in a daily nowcast/forecast mode.
-Such a system typically use as-recent-as-available forcing data or model products for open boundary conditions, river run-off flows, and atmospheric forcing.
+Such a system typically uses as-recent-as-available forcing data or model products for open boundary conditions, river run-off flows, and atmospheric forcing.